InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 ### NTP time server

+Configuring a time server is mandatory for operation.
 The Network Time Protocol (NTP) regularly synchronises the time with a time server.
-The standard time server is europe.pool.ntp.org.
-If a time server is available in the local network, it is highly reccommended to use a local time server.
+Preconfigured time server is set to europe.pool.ntp.org.
+If a time server is available in the local network, it is highly reccommended to configure a local time server!
 If a local time server is configured, the Brautomat does not require Internet access.
-Most internet routers offer lan time services, like fritz.box or IP address default gateway.
+Per default fallback NTP time servers are set to pool.ntp.org and time.nist.gov.

 ### NTP time zone

-The time zone is determined from a table.
+Beside ntp time server a timezone is mandatroy, too.
+The time zone is determined from the table below.
 The time zone Europe Berlin is preset and is <CET-1CEST,M3.5.0,M10.5.0/3>.

-The time zone is used to determine the correct time including summer and winter time.
+The time zone is used to determine the correct time including summer, winter time and daylight savings.

 #### Time zone table